- Games, Toys, and Hobbies»

 Every grown woman had a special doll when she was young.
 Playing with them gave the very young girls the chance to care for and nurture little human beings.

 With some, the warm love they experienced for that first quiet companion of theirs has led to their grown-up delight in the collection of wonderful vintage dolls.

 They could play imaginary games with their dolls, hug and cuddle them, cry or laugh with them, sing and talk to them and dress them up.
 And today's most ardent doll collectors began their collections with their first doll.

 There were dolls of every kind, such as the Holly Hobby dolls dressed up and wearing pretty sun bonnets, Kewpie vintage dolls with their round faces, chubby cheeks and large laughing eyes, beautiful Effanbee and Ginny Dolls with fashionable and well-made outfits, the pink-cheeked Lolly Dolly from five and dime stores and regal porcelain dolls that you had to handle with great care.

 The more affordable vintage dolls are the handmade dolls such as the Raggedy Ann dolls that stood up well to rough use.

-Mrs. Beasley is back as an adorable collectible, and with speech capabilities consisting of eleven phrases, just like the cherished original.
+These dolls are back as adorable collectables, and with speech capabilities consisting of eleven phrases, just like the cherished original.

 When you pull the cord in her back, you can hear her say: "I do think you're the nicest little friend I ever had," "Speak a little louder, dear, so Mrs. Beasley™ can hear you," etc.

-Today's reproduction of this quality vinyl collectible doll's voice is recorded in character by the popular 20th-century actress, Cheryl Ladd.
+Today's reproduction of this quality vinyl collectable doll's voice is recorded in character by the popular 20th-century actress, Cheryl Ladd.

 This vintage doll produced in limited quantities will make an ideal Christmas gift to an avid collector, and if you are one, it may be yours too.